The Ideal Humidity In Winter for Your Home Revealed

 During winter, the recommended moisture level is 30 to 45%.
 That way, you do not make the air too humid to cause condensation on the windows.

 There is no saying that you need to humidify the air in winter.
 However, there are a few things to warrant that.
-Keep reading:
+Keep reading to see more information.

 The best level of indoor humidity in winter depends on a few factors.
 These include: